thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## Why is HTTP useful?

 HTTP provides a consistent, uniform interface that separates clients from servers.
-This separation of concerns means that, for example, clients can focus on presenting the user interface and not on managing resources.
-On the other hand, servers can focus on managing resources and not on presenting the user interface.
-In practice, both clients and servers can be much simpler and more scalable.
-Additionally, clients and servers can be replaced and developed independently, so long as the HTTP interface between them is not altered.
+This separation of concerns means that, for example, clients can focus on presenting the user interface instead of managing resources.
+On the other hand, servers can focus on managing resources instead of presenting the user interface.
+This allows both clients and servers to be much simpler and more scalable.
+Additionally, clients and servers can be replaced and developed independently so long as the HTTP interface between them is not altered.

 ## What's an HTTP Request?